U.S. Justice Department orders tougher criminal punishments

 Obama's then-attorney general Eric Holder advised prosecutors to avoid pursuing the toughest charges in certain cases, such as more minor drug offenses, that would have triggered mandatory sentencing under laws passed in the 1980s and 1990s.

-Sessions' memo, dated on Wednesday, rescinds the Obama-era policy, saying federal prosecutors must now get approval from a supervisor if they want to bring charges or seek sentences that are milder than the strictest options available in a case.
+Sessions' memo, dated on Wednesday, rescinds the Obama-era policy, saying federal prosecutors must now disclose all information about a case to the courts and follow current sentencing rules.
+It also requires them to get approval so seek a different sentence and make a case in writing.

-"These reversals will be both substantively and financially ruinous, setting the Department back on a track to again spending one third of its budget on incarcerating people, rather than preventing, detecting, or investigating crime" Holder said of Sessions's decision in a statement on Friday.

 Republican Senator Tom Cotton, a longtime opponent of bipartisan sentencing reform efforts in Congress, called it a "common sense" way to reduce drugs and crime.

-But other Republicans rejected that claim, saying drug use should be treated medically and that the department's policy shift would only deepen the nation's racial divide.
+But other Republicans rejected that claim, saying drug use should be treated as a health problem and that the department's policy shift would only deepen the nation's racial divide.

 "Mandatory minimum sentences have unfairly and disproportionately incarcerated too many minorities for too long," Senator Rand Paul said.